 The Artspace provides numerous opportunities for KCAI students to experience working in a gallery setting.
-Students also have the opportunity to exhibit their work in shows at the Artspace, including the annual Bachelor of Fine Arts show.
+Students also have the opportunity to exhibit their work at the Artspace, as part of the annual Bachelor of Fine Arts exhibition.

 The Block internship was initiated in 2004 through financial contributions from the H&R Block Foundation.
 This compensated internship provides the intern with the opportunity to gain critical professional experience and job skills that augment the rigorous academic education received at the Kansas City Art Institute.

-Interns are expected to have a strong background in art history, preferably pursuing a double major in studio art and art history at KCAI, and should have prior experience working with art objects and/or collections.
-Academic internships are organized by Career Services at KCAI.
+Interns are expected to have a strong background in art history, preferably pursuing a double major in studio art and art history at KCAI and should have prior experience working with art objects and/or collections.
+Academic internships are organized by the Career Services department at KCAI.
 All applicants must apply and be interviewed by senior Artspace staff.
 For more information, contact Career Services.

 The Artspace emphasizes visual art education and professional development for emerging artists and arts professionals.
 As a teaching museum, the Artspace offers a range of educational opportunities that allow students to gain critical insight into careers in the field of gallery work and provide practical, hands-on experience in a gallery setting.